 - What can I do to achieve a better balance between my intellectual pursuits and physical activities?

 - How can I learn to live more in the here and now?

 - What is the missing part I am trying to find?

 Unhealthy 5w4s may have problems with depression, envy, and self-hatred.

 To sum up, 5w4s are

-If you aren’t sure whether you are 5w4 or 4w5, you can take this Enneagram test.
+If you aren’t sure whether you are 5w4 or 4w5, you can check this page.